Foundations of Psychedelic-Assisted Therapy (PAT)

 Campbell Townsend

-Campbell Townsend is a Clinical Psychologist working on the Psilocybin for GAD trial through Monash University Clinical Psychedelic Research Lab as well as the Psilocybin for treatment-resistant Depression trial taking place at Swinburne University.
+Campbell Townsend is a Clinical Psychologist working on the pioneering Psilocybin for Generalized Anxiety Disorder trial through the Monash University Clinical Psychedelic Research Lab.
+He also serves as a lead therapist at Clarion, Australia's first private psychedelic clinic.

 Dr Simon Amar